DharaniGummadi/DharaniGummadi/README.md

-- 👋 Hi, I’m @DharaniGummadi
+- 👋 Hi, I’m DharaniGummadi
 - 👩‍🎓 I’m a student

 - 👀 I’m looking for an internship as a Frontend Developer